tylerharter/cs320/s20/final/README.md

 https://tyler.caraza-harter.com/cs320/s20/submission.html.
 The zip
 should contain your code, pages, and graphics.
 If the data is small, include that too (the whole zip must be <1 MB).

+Only one team member should submit.
+The submission site may complain about missing project, submitter, and partner info.
+The site doesn't support multiple partners (as allowed for the final), so please just check the "Ignore Errors" box this time.

 We should be able to perform the following steps to evaluate your work (test it for yourself before handing in!):